Ram Prasad Sharma

-Ram Prasad Sarmah is an Indian National Congress Assam Pradesh politician from Assam.Earlier in 2014, he was contested from Bharatiya Janata Party from Tezpur Loksabha Constituency.
+Ram Prasad Sarmah is an Indian National Congress Assam Pradesh politician from Assam.
+In 2014, he contested election on a Bharatiya Janata Party ticket from Tezpur (Lok Sabha) constituency.
 He is the current President of Assam Gorkha Sammelan.
 He is an advocate at the Gauhati High Court, and has been fielded as the candidate from the Tezpur constituency by his party in the 2014 Indian general election which he won.
-He did his Bachelor of Laws From Tura Law College in 1980-81 and Bachelor of Arts From Mendipathar College in 1976.
+He did his Bachelor of Laws from Tura Law College between 1980 and 1981 and Bachelor of Arts from Mendipathar College in 1976.